Justin-Bytes-Code/Survival-Game-Concept/README.md

 # Survival Game Concept
 **Intro**

-This is a medium-high level Prototype of a Unreal Engine v5 Game Completely done mainly in C++,C, & C#.
+This is a medium-high level Prototype of a Unreal Engine v5 Game, done mainly in C++,C, & C#.
 In this protoype it's a proof of concept of the basic mechanics of a survival game.
 It includes: Eating, Harvesting trees, Mining Rocks, Other creatures, Health, Stamina, Hunger, Inventory system, & A building system with even more to discover.
 The level uses Unreal Engine v5 landscaping tools to create a simple level that could be added upon if wanted too.

 ---